jlauinger/master-of-science/code/hacking/costa-study-comparison/notes.md

 Project description: Tyk Open Source API Gateway written in Go

 The diff between v2.8.5 (01.10.2019) and ce0ee257b6 (28.05.2020) shows 4002 additions and 1757 deletions of unsafe.
 In version v2.8.5, there isn't a `go.mod` file yet, instead there is a vendor directory inside the directory.

+I cannot run my tool at v2.8.5 because of the missing `go.mod` file.

+Running grep shows an unsafe count of 36, which is still different from the 79 reported by Costa.
+Therefore, I assume there are differences in vendoring here.

-TODO: why is this?
+TODO: refine?

 **elastic/beats**: